 \section{Abstract}

 Graph Neural Networks (GNNs) are a large class of relational models for graph processing.
 Recent theoretical studies on the expressive power of GNNs have focused on two issues.
-On the one hand, it has been proven that GNNs are as powerful as the Weisfeiler-Lehman test (1-WL) in their ability to distinguish graphs.
+On the one hand, it has been proven that GNNs are as powerful as the Weisfeiler-Lehman test (1--WL) in their ability to distinguish graphs.
 Moreover, it has been shown that the equivalence enforced by 1-WL equals unfolding equivalence.
-On the other hand, GNNs turned out to be universal approximators on graphs modulo the constraints enforced by 1-WL/unfolding equivalence.
-However, these results only apply to Static Undirected Homogeneous Graphs with node attributes.
-In contrast, real-life applications often involve a variety of graph properties, such as, e.g., dynamics or node and edge attributes.
-In this paper, we conduct a theoretical analysis of the expressive power of GNNs for these two graph types that are particularly of interest.
-Dynamic graphs are widely used in modern applications, and its theoretical analysis requires new approaches.
-The attributed type acts as a standard form for all graph types since it has been shown that all graph types can be transformed without loss to Static Undirected Homogeneous Graphs with attributes on nodes and edges (SAUHG).
-The study considers generic GNN models and proposes appropriate 1-WL tests for those domains.
-Then, the results on the expressive power of GNNs are extended by proving that GNNs have the same capability as the 1-WL test in distinguishing dynamic and attributed graphs, the 1-WL equivalence equals unfolding equivalence and that GNNs are universal approximators modulo 1-WL/unfolding equivalence.
-Moreover, the proof of the approximation capability holds for SAUHGs, which include most of those used in practical applications, and it is constructive in nature allowing to deduce hints on the architecture of GNNs that can achieve the desired accuracy.
+On the other hand, GNNs turned out to be universal approximators on graphs modulo the constraints enforced by 1--WL/unfolding equivalence.
+However, these results only apply to Static Attributed Undirected Homogeneous Graphs (SAUHG) with node attributes.
+In contrast, real-life applications often involve a much larger variety of graph types.
+In this paper, we conduct a theoretical analysis of the expressive power of GNNs for two other graph domains that are particularly interesting in practical applications, namely dynamic graphs and SAUGHs with edge attributes.
+Dynamic graphs are widely used in modern applications; hence, the study of the expressive capability of GNNs in this domain is essential for practical reasons and, in addition, it requires a new analyzing approach due to the difference in the architecture of dynamic GNNs compared to static ones.
+On the other hand, the examination of SAUHGs is of particular relevance since they act as a standard form for all graph types: it has been shown that all graph types can be transformed without loss of information to SAUHGs with both attributes on nodes and edges.
+This paper considers generic GNN models and appropriate 1--WL tests for those domains.
+Then, the known results on the expressive power of GNNs are extended to the mentioned domains: it is proven that GNNs have the same capability as the 1--WL test, the 1--WL equivalence equals unfolding equivalence and that GNNs are universal approximators modulo 1--WL/unfolding equivalence.
+Moreover, the proof of the approximation capability is mostly constructive and allows us to deduce hints on the architecture of GNNs that can achieve the desired approximation.

-\begin{highlights} \item Extension of 1-WL test to attributed and dynamic version. \item Extension of unfolding trees to attributed and dynamic version. \item Proof of equivalence between the (attributed/dynamic) 1-WL and (attributed/dynamic) unfolding tree equivalences. \item Extension of the universal approximation theorem to GNNs capable of handling attributted and dynamic graphs. \end{highlights}